 Improvements in the management of storm water runoff can help address flooding in the community during wet weather and assist regional efforts to protect water quality within streams, bays, and the ocean.
 Low Impact Development (LID) techniques are approaches to storm water and urban runoff management that increase the ability of water to infiltrate into the ground.
 LID techniques that can be implemented through development projects include reduction of impermeable surfaces and installation of bio-infiltration and bio-retention areas, green roofs, and permeable pavement.
-Incorporation of storm water management facilities in the public right-of-way will further improve storm water management.
+Incorporation of storm water management facilities in the public right-ofway will further improve storm water management.

-- 7.2.1 Encourage the incorporation of LID practices into building design and site plans that work with the natural hydrology of a site to reduce urban runoff, including the design or retrofit of existing landscaped or impervious areas to better capture storm water runoff. - 7.2.2 Encourage the incorporation of and maintenance of storm water best management practices in public infrastructure and private development projects, including streetscape improvements to limit water pollution, erosion, and sedimentation. - 7.2.3 Encourage the prioritization of LID practices that encourage water infiltration to minimize reliance on storm drains that could be impaired by sea level rise.
+- 7.2.1 Incorporate LID practices into building design and site plans that work with the natural hydrology of a site to reduce urban runoff, including the design or retrofit of existing landscaped or impervious areas to better capture storm water runoff. - 7.2.2 Incorporate maintenance of storm water best management practices in public infrastructure and private development projects, including streetscape improvements to limit water pollution, erosion, and sedimentation. - 7.2.3 Prioritize LID practices that encourage water infiltration to minimize reliance on storm drains that could be impaired by sea level rise.